-- Ensure that all passengers and drivers wear face coverings, unless they are physically unable to do so. - Students who do not have masks will be provided one. - Students should be reminded of the bus rules, like, to not eat or drink on the school bus, which would require them to remove their mask. - Limit close contact with students by maintaining a distance of at least 6 feet, when possible. - Reminding students to avoid touching surfaces often touched by others. - Practice routine cleaning and disinfection of frequently touched surfaces, such as railings, doors, and seats. - Consider the loading and unloading locations for students who are transported by bus, car or are pedestrians. - Since hand sanitizer is not permitted on school buses, hand sanitizer will be placed at entrances when students enter the building. - According to NYSED guidance, if the EUFSD is in session remotely or otherwise, pupil transportation must be provided to all nonpublic, parochial, private, charter schools or students whose Individualized EducationPlans have placed them out of district whose schools are meeting in-person when/if the district is not.
+- Ensure that all passengers and drivers wear face coverings, unless they are physically unable to do so. - Students who do not have masks will be provided one. - Students should be reminded of the bus rules, like, to not eat or drink on the school bus, which would require them to remove their mask. - Reminding students to avoid touching surfaces often touched by others. - Practice routine cleaning and disinfection of frequently touched surfaces, such as railings, doors, and seats. - Since hand sanitizer is not permitted on school buses, hand sanitizer will be placed at entrances when students enter the building.